navapbc/wic-participant-recertification-portal-demo/docs/decisions/0007-authentication.md

 ## Decision Outcome

-The team has decided to utilize **[Option 1](#option-1---internal-session-based-authentication)**, application-based session authentication given the limited scope, deployment needs, and presumed requirements and excluded scope.
+Due to new decision drivers (We now need an OpenID Connect Provider), the team has updated this decision to utilize **[Option 2](#option-2---aws-cognito)** AWS Cognito for the following reasons:

+- Good, because Cognito is in our AWS private cloud and is FedRAMP and SOC 2 compliant, so we don’t need to alter our security/compliance plan
+- Good, because we don’t need to deploy or self-host another tool
+- Good, because it can function as an OpenID Connect Provider, which is required to integrate with Lowdefy
+- Good, because it will be free for the number of users we anticipate for the pilot

-If additional features become necessary such as MFA or multiple user-flows, we preferred **[Option 4](#option-4---supertokens)** over the rest.
+Although we previously preferred **[Option 4](#option-4---supertokens)** over the rest as a second choice, SuperTokens is unfortunately not an OpenID Connect Provider.

 ## Pros and Cons of the Options